RamlyBurger/FoodHunter/docs/reports/STUDENT_5_REPORT_Section_5.md

 ### 5.1 Potential Threats and Attacks

+The Vendor Management Module handles sensitive business data, financial information, and file uploads, making it a high-value target for attackers.
+Compromising a vendor account could lead to data theft, financial fraud, or even server compromise through malicious file uploads.

 #### Threat 1: Malicious File Upload

 Malicious file upload attacks occur when an attacker uploads a file with a dangerous extension (e.g., .php, .exe) disguised as a legitimate image by changing its extension.
 If the server only validates file extensions, the attacker could upload a PHP script named "image.jpg.php" or embed malicious code in an image file header.

+**Technical Details:**
+- File extension validation alone is insufficient - attackers can rename files
+- MIME type from HTTP headers can be spoofed by the client
+- Only magic byte (file header) validation reliably identifies file type
+- Web shells can be hidden in image EXIF data or after valid image headers

 **Attack Scenario:**